 The pancreas is an organ (a 'gland' about 6 - 8 inches long and 2 - 3 inches wide) found inside the upper middle part of your abdomen (belly), just below the end of the ribcage.

 It produces enzymes that break down the food we eat and hormones needed for normal body functioning.
-Specialised cells called islets produce the hormone insulin, which is responsible for lowering blood glucose (sugar) levels.
+Specialised groups of cells called islets produce the hormone insulin, which is responsible for lowering blood glucose (sugar) levels.

 In people with insulin-dependent diabetes, the pancreas no longer produces enough insulin, which is why they need to have insulin injections, to keep blood sugar levels within safe limits.

 About pancreatic transplants

 This is where the entire pancreas with its attached duodenum (the first 4 inches of the bowel), is transplanted from the person giving the organ - the donor, to the person receiving the organ - the recipient.
 The transplanted pancreas then produces the insulin that the recipient's body needs, so that he/she does not need to inject insulin any longer.
 The pancreas is donated by a donor who has died ('deceased donor').
 Pancreas transplants from living donors are not performed in the UK.

 There are two common types of pancreas transplants.
 See the types of transplantation page for more information.

 Who can have a kidney and pancreas transplant?

 It is a suitable treatment option for individuals with both kidney failure and diabetes where they need insulin injections (Type I diabetes, which the majority of patients have).
 Under certain circumstances, Type II diabetic patients may also be eligible.